jbrockmendel/sm2/README.md

 - `summary2` methods have not been ported from upstream, will raise `NotImplementedError`.

+- `ARModel.fit` incorrectly sets `model.df_resid` upstream.
+That has been
+fixed here.

 Contributing
 ------------
 Issues and Pull Requests are welcome.
 If you are looking a place to start,